-In the picture above we have 2 areas…area 0 and area 1.
-I’ll use this topology to demonstrate all the OSPF area types to you.
+In the picture above, we have two areas…area 0 and area 1.
+I’ll use this topology to demonstrate all the OSPF area types.
 Let me show you the configuration:

 R1(config)#router ospf 1